directvt/vtm/doc/architecture.md

 ```

 - vtm is a text-based desktop environment that comes with a single executable.
-- Due to the fact that a typical desktop environment is a dynamic long-living construct of interacting processes, vtm has a number of mutually exclusive runtime modes to parallelize functionality by launching multiple instances.
+- Due to the fact that a typical desktop environment is a dynamic long-living construct of interacting processes, vtm has a number of mutually exclusive runtime modes to parallelize this functionality by launching multiple interacting vtm processes.
+- Due to the fact that a typical desktop environment is a dynamic, long-lived construct of interacting processes, vtm has a number of runtime modes for running multiple vtm processes in parallel to form the environment.
-- The desktop session is instantiated in a vtm process running in the `Desktop Server` runtime mode.
+- Each desktop session is a vtm process running in `Desktop Server` mode.
-- Desktop environment users connect to an existing desktop session through a vtm process running in `Desktop Client` runtime mode.
+- Desktop environment users connect to an existing desktop session through an additional vtm process running in `Desktop Client` mode.
 - The desktop session has a unique id coined from the platform-specific creator UID unless explicitly specified.
 - Only the session creator or elevated user can access the session.
 - The regular user and the elevated user are different independent users despite having the same username.